-The centenary of New Zealand's participation in the First World War will be marked from 2014-2019 through commemorative events, projects and activities in all parts of the country.
+The centenary of New Zealand's participation in the First World War was marked from 2014-2019 through commemorative events, projects and activities in all parts of the country.

 The First World War (1914–1918) was one of the most significant events of the 20th Century and had a deep and lingering impact on New Zealand society.
 Just under ten percent of our then population of 1.1 million served overseas, of which more than 18,000 died.
 There were also over 40,000 hospitalisations due to injury or illness.
 Nearly every New Zealand family was affected by the impact of the war.